Building My Anti-Racist Reading List

 As an artist and an anthropologist myself, I care deeply about diverse voices in science, the arts, culture, and society.
 With recent protests over the death of George Floyd and conversations happening worldwide about race and systematic inequities in society, I feel moved to declare that I stand against racism and violence.
 I feel moved to spend more time actively listening, and learning how to engage with this issue more meaningfully in everyday observation and discourse.
 From a religious perspective, I believe that we are all children of a loving Heavenly Father.
 I think it's vital that we confront the broken components in our societies, mourn with those that mourn, and pursue a deep understanding of the legacy of the whole human family in our interactions with one another.
 Black lives, black contemporary experiences, and black history matter, because love, equality, and basic human dignity matter.

-I am making it my goal to read the following books by the end of 2020.
+I am making it my goal to read the following books this year.
+Some of these books I've been meaning to read for years, while others are new discoveries to me.
 This is, in many ways, a small list.
 For me, it's a place to start.
 Others have pointed to engaging with literature as among the meaningful things I can do to listen, understand, and engage as an ally in contemporary issues on the topic of race better.
-This list here isn't intended to be terminal.
-I'm sharing this reading list with the intention of discussing these books on my blog alongside my regular blog content in the coming months.
-Some of these books I've been meaning to read for years, while others are new discoveries to me.

 Twelve Years A Slave by Solomon Northup

 How to be Antiracist by Ibram X. Kendi